 Intent detection: text classifiers can also be used to recognize the intent of a given text.
 What is the purpose behind a specific message?
 This can be helpful if you need to analyze customer support conversations or the results of a sales email campaign.
 For example, you could analyze email responses and classify your prospects based on their level of interest in your product.

 Text extraction is a textual analysis technique which consists of extracting specific terms or expressions from a collection of text data.
 Unlike text classification, the result is not a predefined tag but a piece of information that is already present in the text.
 For example, if you have a large collection of emails to analyze, you could easily pull out specific information such as email addresses, company names or any keyword that you need to retrieve.
 In some cases, you can combine text classification and text extraction in the same analysis.

 Keyword extraction: allows you to extract the most relevant terms within a text.
 You can use keyword extraction to index data to be searched, create tags clouds, summarize the content of a text, among many other things.

 Feature extraction: used to identify specific characteristics within a text.
 For example, if you are analyzing a series of product descriptions, you could create customized extractors to retrieve information like brand, model, color, etc.

-At the same time, tons of books, media libraries, reports, and other types of databases are now becoming available in digital format, providing researchers of all disciplines opportunities that didn’t exist before.
+At the same time, books, media libraries, reports, and other types of databases are now available in digital format, providing researchers of all disciplines opportunities that didn’t exist before.